JeffHeck/SchoolDataProject/pages/wellpinit school district.md

 ___

+## SBA Information

+### Note:

+There are 4 levels for the SBA with historical definitions of:
+- Level 1: Standard Not Met
+- Level 2: Standard Nearly Met
+- Level 3: Standard Met
+- Level 4: Standard Exceeded

+Prior to 2025, the OSPI declared Level 3 and above as proficient.
+As of 2025, the OSPI lowered their bar to Level 2 and above and redefined it as Students Showing Foundational Grade-Level Knowledge.
+For this report, Level 3 and above is still used as the measure of proficiency.

+___

 ## SBA 4th Grade ELA

 [Chart 1 of 1](pages/SBAWellpinit School District4THELA.png "Chart 1 of 1 SBA 4th Grade ELA")